mohammedasker/100-days-of-code/log.md

 **Thoughts** I don't get why I cannot hide the "mission failed" message when I clicked the potion.
 I clearly stated the element to display none when user clicks drug button.
 Maybe, one function has override the other or something like that.
 I'm not really sure.

-I'll see what I can do tomorrow with fresh mind.
+I'll see what I can do tomorrow when I have a fresh mind.

+### Day 26: July 6, 2019

+**Today's Progress**: Debugging a button fuctionality for stage 3.

+**Thoughts** Using clearInterval() should not be problem if there is only variable.
+But since my code contain 3 variables, it's going to be tough to debug my code.
+I tried to put clearInterval() in each variable and it does not work at all.
+I have to find my way around this challenge.